RSS3-Network/Docs/content/guide/dsl/worker.md

 | **Subtotal** | 8 | 3 | 6 | 6 | 4 | 2 | 21 | 1 | 3 | 6 | 3 | 10 | 11 | 1 | 1 | 2 |
 <!-- network-worker table ends -->

-[1] A core worker covers all the data on the network where it operates, except for the data already covered by other workers.
+[1] A core worker covers all the data on the open data protocol where it operates, except for the data already covered by other workers.

 ## Contribution